 Professional career based salmon fishing guide advice on the best approach to fishing Scotland's famous River Tay for new and experienced fishers.

-A professional River Tay salmon guide will teach you how to use our traditional double handed salmon fly rods in addition to how to carefully and methodically fish through each of the Tay salmon pools.
-Your guide will also supply all of the required salmon fishing equipment including chest waders & waterproof jackets.
-A professional guide will also take you to one of the famous Tay salmon fishing venues (beats) based on the time of the fishing season and where there's a good chance of sub-surface cooperation!
+A professional River Tay salmon guide will teach you how to use our traditional double handed salmon fly rods in addition to how to carefully and methodically fish through each of the Tay salmon pools with the correct fly or lure cast/swing spacings.
+Your guide will also supply all of the required salmon fishing equipment including chest waders & waterproof jackets & life jacket.
+A professional Tay guide will also take you to one of the famous Tay salmon fishing venues (beats) based on the time of the fishing season and where there will be a good chance of catching salmon.

 The 'mighty' Tay is Scotland's longest river at 117 miles in length and it drains a massive 2000 square miles of Scotland.
 The Tay starts its majestic course high up on the slopes of Ben Lui in the far West of Scotland before eventually reaching the north sea at Dundee in the East.
 Several of it's main tributary rivers such as the rivers Tummel, Dochart, Lyon, Lochay, Earn, Isla & Almond are indeed as big in size as many other independent Scottish rivers.
 The Tay is without doubt the King of Scottish salmon rivers.
 The River Tay salmon fishing season officially opens on the 15th of January each year and closes on October the 15th.